 In order to achieve that nonchalant French-girl hair, there are certain signature haircuts and hairstyles that French women are utterly devoted to.
 From short bobs to blunt fringes to lobs, here is a full rundown on what types of hair cuts you should be asking your stylist.
 Some of them are very easy to maintain and ask less hair salon visits.
 Whereas others continue to make statements: fringes of all varieties, bob, long bob, and lengths.

-In this article, I’ve rounded up some of my favorite French hairstyles; easy, chic, and super laid-back that the French has nailed so effortlessly.
+In this article, I’ve rounded up some of my favorite French hairstyles; easy, chic, and super laid-back that the French have nailed so effortlessly.
 Also, if you want to learn more about the way French women style and care for their hair, you can read my previous article on how to get French girl hair.

 10 Chic French Hairstyles Parisians Swear By